 A standard developed by an ANSI-Accredited Standards Developer may be approved as an American National Standard by the ANSI Board of Standards Review (BSR) or by an ANSI Audited Designator.
 In either case, the essential due process and consensus criteria defined herein shall apply.
-In addition, approval assures the user that each American National Standard is generally acceptable to the directly and materially affected interest categories that participated in the development of consensus for the standard.
+In addition, approval assures the user that each American National Standard is generally acceptable to those that participated in the development of consensus for the standard.